taylordotfish/pyrcb/README.md

 `on_quit(self, nickname)`
 Called when a user quits.

+`on_kick(self, nickname, channel, target, is_self)`
+Called when a user is kicked. `nickname` is the user who is doing the kicking, while `target` is the person who is being kicked. `is_self` specifies whether or not this bot is the one being kicked.

 `on_message(self, nickname, target, is_query)`
 Called when a message is received. `target` is who/what the bot should reply to.
 If the message is in a channel, `target` is the channel.
 If the message is in a private query, `target` is the other user.

+`on_other(self, message)`
+Called when a message not listed above is received.
+The message is passed in raw IRC format.

 ### Methods
 `connect(hostname, port)`